getreu/tp-note/docs/source/tpnote--manpage.md

    When a diagram fails to render, the behaviour is controlled -independently for the viewer and the exporter- by '`tmpl_html.viewer_embedded_content_error_policy`' and '`tmpl_html.exporter_embedded_content_error_policy`'.
-The viewer defaults to '`Inline`' (show an error box in place of the diagram and log a warning; the rest of the note still renders), so a broken diagram does not interrupt live editing.
-The exporter defaults to '`HardError`' (abort): '`--export`' fails without writing an output file, so a broken diagram never slips silently into a published document.
-Set either policy to the other value to override.
+Both default to '`Inline`' (show an error box in place of the diagram and log a warning; the rest of the note still renders), so a broken diagram does not interrupt live editing or abort an export.
+Set either policy to '`HardError`' to abort
+   instead: the viewer then shows its full-page error template and '`--export`' fails without writing an output file, so a broken diagram or formula can never slip silently into a published document.
+Batch export ('`--export`' together with '`--batch`') always uses '`HardError`', overriding the configured exporter value, so a broken diagram or formula fails an automated or scripted export.

    Heading attributes: